 Clive Emson Auctioneers was founded in 1989 to supply a high profile auctioneering facility to corporate and independent estate agents, private clients and statutory bodies.

 The company provides a Land & Property Auctioneering service across the South of England, with 5 regional offices supporting 8 sales held each year at each venue.
-By not providing any other property services we are attractive to the many agents and other introducers who have suitable auction lots and who work with us on a joint basis.
+By not providing any other property services they are attractive to the many agents and other introducers who have suitable auction lots and who work with them on a joint basis.

 The recently released 2011 National Auction statistics, published by the Essential Information Group, reveal yet another substantial increase (9.6%) in the number of Lot’s sold by auction against the 2010 figures.

 Almost £3.5 billion pounds worth of property was sold by auction last year, a quite staggering figure, which was also up 2.2% on 2010 in a year when the value of many types of property, such as vacant commercial, fell in real terms.

 On reflection these figures are perhaps not so surprising when one considers the advantages of selling by auction and the increasing awareness of many property professionals and indeed the wider public, that auction should not just be considered as the method of last resort.
 Indeed for the right type of property, selling by auction could and should always be the first option; ensuring best price is achieved, within a speedy and defined timescale.

 A well run regional auction sale has the ability to reach a wide audience, with the further advantages of competitive bidding and a contract on the fall of the gavel.